GSEA-MSigDB/gsea-leadingedgereport-gpmodule/README.md

 The GSEA LeadingEdgeReport module for GenePattern is a tool from the [GSEA Desktop](https://github.com/GSEA-MSigDB/gsea-desktop) used to build the Leading Edge Report, wrapped in a form suitable for [GenePattern](http://www.genepattern.org/), allowing it to be run on the GenePattern servers in a batch setting using a web UI, with no client installation.

 This module has never had a Production release.
 It is part of the GSEA test suite and was designed exclusively with that in mind.
 While it has been tested extensively for that use it has never been evaluated for any other purpose.
-[Documentation](docs/v1/index.html) is minimal.

 # License